Giskard-AI/giskard/README.md

 <details>
   <summary>How to get the API key</summary>

-  Access the API key in the Settings tab of the Giskard server.
+  Access the API key in the Settings tab of the Giskard hub.
 </details>

 <details>
-  <summary>If Giskard server/ML worker is not installed</summary>
+  <summary>If Giskard hub/ML worker is not installed</summary>

-  Go to the [Run the Giskard Server](https://docs.giskard.ai/en/latest/guides/installation_app/index.html) page.
+  Go to the [Run the Giskard Hub](https://docs.giskard.ai/en/latest/guides/installation_app/index.html) page.
 </details>

 <details>
-  <summary>If Giskard server is installed on an external server</summary>
+  <summary>If Giskard hub is installed on an external server</summary>

   ```python
     !giskard worker start -d -k YOUR_KEY -u http://ec2-13-50-XXXX.compute.amazonaws.com:19000/